Indigo is the colour that makes blue jeans blue.

 And, if natural indigo is dyed with a conventional chemical reducing agent, the impact of the byproduct overshadows any advantage that might be claimed from the dye’s natural origin.
 The alternative of natural fermentation from organic waste can only be considered for craft works.

-The bottom line is that, even though synthesised indigo is made from petroleum products, it’s the most eco-friendly of the two.
+In the end, even though synthesised indigo is made from petroleum products, it’s the most eco-friendly of the two.
 At least when used in denim production.
-Now, there’s an even better alternative.

 Pre-reduced indigo: The more eco-friendly alternative